Asana and Stretching

 Joint/tendon proprioceptor reflexes are a built-in protective reflex mechanism that by-passes the brain which is designed to quickly protect the joints if subjected to sudden force such as a fall.
 Usually this is triggered by sudden or fast movements, thus the proprioceptors may sense “danger’ and messages are sent to the muscles to contract thus holding the position of the joint stable.
 This can also become part of a dysfunctional chronic misfire and tension as the result of a past trauma or emotional feeling of threat.

-PNF (proprioceptive neuromuscular facilitation) and Orthobionomy as well as Jones' Strain/counter-strain methods of rehabilitation utilize similar principles as well.
-They are familiar to physical therapists and massage therapists and are effective in reeducating the joints and nervous system.
-PNF for example uses the same principles of isometric stretching, but as a therapy it is facilitated by a therapist.
+PNF (proprioceptive neuromuscular facilitation), contract/relax, and Orthobionomy as well as Jones' Strain/counter-strain methods of rehabilitation utilize similar principles as well.
+They are often familiar to physical therapists and massage therapists and are effective in reeducating the joints and nervous system.
+PNF for example uses the similar general principles of isometric stretching (contract/relax), but as a therapy it is facilitated by a therapist and is more elaborate in scope.

 PNF stretching techniques take advantage of the openness of the muscle and its increased range of motion by using the period of time immediately following the isometric contraction to train the stretch receptors to get used to this new, increased, range of muscle length.
 This is what the final passive (or in some cases, dynamic) stretch accomplishes.

 As a practical example, say in baddha konasana a student may have their knees high up in the air.
-The instructor can then passively place their hands on the student’s inner groin, inner thighs, or knees without any force.
-Then ask the student to push against the teacher’s hands for 5 seconds or more while the facilitator resists any movement in any direction (isometric situation).
+The instructor can then passively place their hands on the student’s thighs or knees without any force.
+Then the teacher asks the student to push against the teacher’s hands for 5 seconds or more while the facilitator resists any movement in any direction (isometric situation).
 Then have the student relax.
-It will be observed that the knees now are able to lower more toward the ground through the pull of gravity.
+It will be observed that the knees now are able to lower more toward the ground through the pull of gravity, hence the relaxation and lengthening of the muscle was achieved first by contraction. then by relaxation.
+What one would normally imagine is that to get the knees to the ground, one would activate the abductors, but what has happened is that the overall range of motion of abduction was increased by the activation of the adductors, which eventually relaxed the adductors (the antagonist muscle).

 5. Dynamic Stretching simply uses movement such as shoulder circles, ankle circles, back and forth up and down,, scissor movements, etc.

-6. What is called ballistic stretching is the most potentially dangerous utilizing movement and inertia to move into a position, just as rolling, jumping, bouncing, or jerking.
+6. What is called ballistic stretching is the most potentially dangerous utilizing movement and inertia to move into a position, just as rolling, jumping, bouncing, or jerking. here the practitioner utilizes the accelerating force of momentum.
 An examples would be to jump back into chaturanga dandasana from uttanasana.
+Although potentially dangerous, done wisely it can provide fast results.

-When the body, the mind, emotions, and energy grid that surrounds us are free from tension, chronic armoring, tension, conflict, stress, fear, old traumas, and negative habits which have created a drain on our energy system and natural resources, then the HeartMind is energized, liberated, and moves in healing ease and happiness.
-More energy is availble for creativity, song, and the many activities of the heart.
+When the body, the mind, emotions, and energy grid that is inside and surrounds the body are free from tension, chronic armoring, tension, conflict, stress, fear, old traumas, and negative habits which have created a drain on its energy system and natural resources, then the HeartMind is energized, liberated, and moves freely in healing ease and happiness.
+In turn the yogi activates liberation, healing, ease, and happiness naturally in all its relations.
+More evolutionary energy is available in actions for creativity, song, dance, and the many activities of the heart in

 Back to Top